 I-2-5-56.Obtaining Vocational Expert Opinion After the Hearing

-The claimant may submit evidence during or after the hearing which establishes the existence of another severe impairment which raises issues that require VE testimony for a determination at step 5 of the sequential evaluation process.
+The claimant may establish the existence of another severe impairment that requires VE testimony to evaluate step 5 of the sequential evaluation process.

-Evidence submitted after the hearing indicates that the claimant's functional limitations differ from those covered in the hypothetical questions to which the VE responded at the hearing.
+Evidence submitted after the hearing indicates that the claimant's functional limitations differ from the hypothetical questions presented to the VE at the hearing.

-the feasibility of scheduling a hearing at a remote hearing site and the availability of a VE; and
+The feasibility of scheduling a hearing at a remote hearing site; and

-the potential for delays if the ALJ schedules a supplemental hearing.
+The potential for delays if a supplemental hearing is scheduled.